Mariana Santos

-Mariana dos Santos Almeida (born 24 February 1998) is a Brazilian women's association football forward who plays for São Paulo.
+Mariana dos Santos Almeida (born 24 February 1998) is a Brazilian women's association football forward who plays for Ferroviária.

 Early life

 Mariana dos Santos Almeida was born in Rio de Janeiro, Brazil on 24 February 1998.

 Playing career

 Career beginnings

 She played in her country for the clubs CR Vasco da Gama (2016) AAD Vitória das Tabocas (2018), and AA Ponte Preta (2019).
 Mariana Santos made her league debut for Vasco da Gama against Rio Preto on 21 January 2016.

 Mariana Santos made her league debut for Vitória das Tabocas against Foz Cataratas on 22 June 2018.

 Mariana Santos made her league debut for Ponte Preta against Corinthians on 16 March 2019.
 She scored her first league goals against Sport Recife on 15 May 2019, scoring in the 19th and 22nd minute.

 Cruzeiro

 She was with Botafogo FR, before she became a member of Cruzeiro EC (2020–2021), Mariana Santos made her league debut against Grêmio on 29 August 2020.
 She scored her first goal against EC Vitória on 10 September 2020, scoring in the 49th minute.
 Mariana Santos' contract with Cruzeiro EC was renewed under the condition that she will be loaned out to the Istanbul-based club Beşiktaş J.K.
 She will return to Brazil after the 2021–22 Turkcell Super League season.